pmndrs/react-three-fiber/readme.md

     npm install react-three-fiber

 React-three-fiber is a small React renderer for Three-js.
-Driving Three as a render-target makes just as much sense as it makes for the DOM.
-Building a complex scene graph becomes easier because it can be componentized declaratively with clean, reactive semantics.
-This also opens up the eco system, you can now apply generic packages for state, animation, gestures, etc.
+Why, you might ask?
+React was made to drive complex tree structures, it makes just as much sense for Three as it makes for the Dom.
+Building a dynamic scene graph becomes so much easier because you can break it up into declarative, re-usable components with clean, reactive semantics.
+This also opens up the eco system, you can now apply generic packages for state, animation, gestures and so on.

 #### Difference to react-three, react-three-renderer, react-three-renderer-fiber